Nexus-coder/yelpcamp2/README.md

 ## Overview

-This is a todo application built using the MERN stack.The project is a really common productivity tool that is used quite frequently.the reason I made it was to further my express javascript skills.
+This is a destination booking application made using express js which is node framework and plaing html and js and also some bootstrapp css.

 ### Screenshot